GWALN/gwaln/README.md

 #### Configure

-1. Copy or create `.civiclensrc.json`.
+1. Copy or create `.gwalnrc.json`.
-2. Run `civiclens init` to populate node, blockchain, and publish defaults.
+2. Run `gwaln init` to populate node, blockchain, and publish defaults.

 #### Build and test